 If your business is for-profit and at least 51% owned and operated by a person of color, you may qualify for one of their programs.
 Comcast will choose hundreds of businesses and assist them with the creation of a televised media campaign or a technology makeover for their business.
-Application deadline for this round is June 17, 2022.
+The application deadline for this round is June 17, 2022.

 The Freed Fellowship

-The Freed Fellowship offers monthly grants of $500 to women and people of color to assist them in their entrepreneurial adventure.
+The Freed Fellowship offers monthly grants of $500 to women and people of color to assist them in their entrepreneurial adventures.
 They also provide business mentorship and the opportunity to win their year-end grant of $2,500.
 To start, just answer a few quick questions and click submit.
 You will receive feedback on your business idea whether you are selected for the grant or not.
 Applications are received on a rolling basis.

 Business owners who are women of color are eligible to apply for a $500 micro-grant through HerRise.
 HerRise seeks to offer financial support to women of color who are unable to secure capital for their business elsewhere.
 Every month, they award a $500 micro-grant to help with small projects, marketing, and other necessities.
 Find out more about HerRise micro-grants and apply here.
-Applications received on a rolling basis.
+Applications are received on a rolling basis.